Alex-Liang01/Capstone-Synthetic-Data/documents/Data Fidelity Results.md

 Overall, when looking at the marginal distributions of the synthetic datasets, GC performed the best across all features at all levels of samples sizes, missing data, and association strengths.
 The other two synthesizers performed quite poorly when handling categorical features with high cardinality.

 ## Pairwise Association Tests
 To compare the pairwise associations of the synthetic datasets to the simulated dataset, we used Pearson's correlation for numeric features and Cramer's V for categorical features.
 ### Pearson's Correlation

 For the Pearson's Correlation tests between the synthetic dataset and simulated datasets, we compared the age and rating of the datasets.
-The importance here is the correlation of the synthetic datasets relative to that of the simulated dataset.
+The key metric here is the Pearson's Correlation of the synthetic datasets relative to the simulated dataset in red.

 #### Simulated Data from Marginal Distributions
 ![image](https://github.com/user-attachments/assets/1253e3af-2b4d-4ec9-ab60-292bb8c978db)